-Biomarkers
+Biomarkers:

 A biomarker is a molecule found in the body that suggests the presence of a disease.
 Identifying biomarkers of MSA allows for better diagnosis and differentiation of the disorder.
-Recent studies have found possibilities in fluids and gut and tissue microbiota (Wan et al., 2023).
+Recent studies have found possibilities in fluids, gut and tissue microbiota, and imaging biomarkers [11].

-A fundamental biomarker is α -synuclein (Wan et al., 2023), a protein, found in neurons and glial cells, that regulates neurotransmitter disease.
+A fundamental biomarker is α -synuclein [11], a protein, found in neurons and glial cells, that regulates neurotransmitter disease.
 When there is an abundance of α -synuclein in these cells, glial cytoplasmic inclusions (GCIs) are formed.
 This accumulation of α -synuclein impairs neuronal cellular functions and leads to neurodegeneration.
-A-synuclein is especially prominent in dopaminergic neurons, which release the neurotransmitter dopamine (Butler et al., 2017).
+A-synuclein is especially prominent in dopaminergic neurons, which release the neurotransmitter dopamine [14].
 Dopamine is important in supporting movement and is therefore a crucial aspect of movement disorders like MSA and PD.
-When the aggregation of α -synuclein impairs neurons, it disrupts dopamine release, causing motor symptoms in those disorders.
+When the aggregation of α -synuclein impairs neurons, it disrupts dopamine release, causing the motor symptoms seen in those disorders.

 A-synuclein aggregates through the process of misfolding, where the protein takes on an abnormal shape.
 The misfolded forms clump together causing inclusions in the neurons.
-Protein misfolding cyclic amplification (PMCA) is a technique that amplifies this misfolding process to detect α-synuclein aggregates in biological fluids (Shahnawaz et al., 2020).
+Protein misfolding cyclic amplification (PMCA) is a technique that amplifies this misfolding process to detect α -synuclein aggregates in biological fluids [5].
 A study obtained cerebrospinal fluid (CSF) samples from 94 PD patients, 75 MSA patients, and 56 healthy control subjects.
 A-synuclein aggregates can be measured through CSF since neurodegeneration causes neurons to release α -synuclein into extracellular spaces of the brain and spinal cord.
 The study used a dye called thioflavin T (ThT), which tracks the aggregation by binding to the α -synuclein.
 Once it binds, it displays an intense fluorescence which helps to quantify the aggregation.
-After α -syn-PMCA, the results showed significantly higher maximum fluorescence in the CSF samples of MSA patients compared to PD patients (Shahnawaz et al., 2020).
+After α -syn-PMCA, the results showed significantly higher maximum fluorescence in the CSF samples of MSA patients compared to PD patients [5].
 The study also determined that the α -synuclein aggregates in CSF reflected those in the brain, allowing for a less invasive way to detect the protein.
-PMCA is a promising technique in guantifying α -synuclein aggregation and using the samples to distinguish between MSA and PD, however, in order for this method to become a common practice, several studies should be conducted in the same manner to develop consistent thresholds of α -synuclein aggregation.
-Specified and dependable thresholds will allow clinicians a guideline of whether the disease is MSA or PD.

-There are three main forms of α -synuclein: total α -syn (t- α -syn), phosphorylated α -syn (p-syn), and α -syn oligomers (o- α -syn) (Wan et al., 2023).
+There are three main forms of α -synuclein: total α -syn (t- α -syn), phosphorylated α -syn (p-syn), and α -syn oligomers (o- α -syn) [11].
 T- α -syn refers to all of the forms of α -synuclein and gives an overall measure of its abundance.
 P-syn is a type of α -synuclein that has been phosphorylated and is most closely associated with disease progression.
 O- α -syn is an aggregated form of α -synuclein that is highly toxic and plays a large part in disease mechanisms.
 Many studies have measured t-α-syn levels in cerebrospinal fluid (CSF).
-While some of them found no difference in levels between healthy controls and MSA patients, the majority of the studies found lower levels in MSA patients compared to those of healthy controls (Wan et al., 2023).
+While some of them found no difference in levels between healthy controls and MSA patients, the majority of the studies found lower levels in MSA patients compared to those of healthy controls [11].
 However, not much of a difference was found between the t- α -syn levels in MSA patients versus patients with other neurodegenerative disorders.
 Several studies have researched the value of phosphorylated α -syn as a biomarker.
-Measuring p-syn levels in CSF and red blood cells revealed elevated levels of p-syn in MSA patients than in PD patients and healthy controls (Abdul-Rahman et al., 2024; Foulds et al., 2012; Li et al., 2020).
-The third form, $o-\alpha$ -syn, is a more reliable biomarker in red blood cells and brain samples than CSF.
-Increased levels of o-α-syn were found in MSA patients compared to healthy controls, and widespread accumulation of o-α-syn in brain samples was greater in MSA patients than PD patients (Sekiya et al., 2019; Wan et al., 2023).
+Measuring p-syn levels in CSF and red blood cells revealed elevated levels of p-syn in MSA patients than in PD patients and healthy controls [31-33].
+The third form, o- α -syn, is a more reliable biomarker in red blood cells and brain samples than CSF.
+Increased levels of $o-\alpha$ -syn were found in MSA patients compared to healthy controls, and widespread accumulation of $o-\alpha$ -syn in brain samples was greater in MSA patients than PD patients [11, 34].
 Based on these findings, p-syn seems to be the most promising in diagnosing MSA and differentiating between other neurodegenerative disorders.
-Similar to the previous study (Shahnawaz et al., 2020), consistent categories evaluating the use of these types of α -synuclein are necessary.